The 5 Best Tabletop Electronic Drum Sets (2023)

 • Built-in metronome and reverb effect

-• Can be used as MIDI controller for DAW
+• Can be used as a MIDI controller for DAWs

 • Includes kick and hi-hat pedals